pfafman/meteor-photo-uploader/README.md

 This is a drop in widget to add the ability to upload, or capture if allowed by the device, images.
 It will rescale the image, fix iOS sampling and orientation.
 Allows cropping via [jquery-jcrop] (https://github.com/waltyuyu/meteor-jquery-jcrop), which is required.

 	Note: this is built using coffeescript.
-If you don't want that then clone and compile it down to javascript
+If you don't want that then clone and compile it down to javascript.

+### TODO

+Tests other than the test [website] (http:://photoUploader.pfafman.com)

 ### Installation